nvim-telescope/telescope-frecency.nvim/README.md

 ```
 ## What about files that are neither 'recent' _or_ 'frequent'?

-Frecency works best on files that have already indexed and have been given a reasonably high score,
+Frecency works best on files that have already indexed and have been given a reasonably high score.
-but new projects or rarely used files with generic names either don't get listed at all or are buried under results with a higher score.
+New projects or rarely used files with generic names either don't get listed at all or can be buried under results with a higher score.

 Frecency tackles this with [Workspace Filters](workspace-filters):